QuickBooks vs ERP for Small Manufacturers

 QuickBooks is excellent at the financial side of running a business.
 Bank reconciliation, accounts payable, accounts receivable, payroll, general ledger reporting, tax filing.
 If your manufacturing operation is small enough that accounting is your primary software need, QuickBooks works.

 It's also easy to learn.
 The ecosystem of accountants and bookkeepers who know QuickBooks is massive, which means you're never far from someone who can help.
-And at $99 to $275 per month for QuickBooks Online, the cost of entry is genuinely low.
+Compared with an ERP project, the cost of entry is usually low.

-If you're a startup manufacturer making a handful of products from a small number of components, selling through simple channels, and not subject to regulatory traceability requirements, QuickBooks might be all you need right now.
+If you're a startup manufacturer making a handful of products from a small number of components, selling through simple channels, and not subject to complex traceability or production-control requirements, QuickBooks might be all you need right now.

 The Workaround Tax

-Most manufacturers don't hit these limitations and immediately switch to ERP.
+Most manufacturers don't hit these limits and immediately switch to ERP.
 They build workarounds.
-Excel for BOMs.
-A separate spreadsheet for production scheduling.
+Excel for production scheduling.
 A whiteboard for shop floor tracking.
-Maybe Fishbowl or Katana bolted on for inventory management.
+A separate spreadsheet for WIP.
+Maybe Fishbowl or Katana bolted on for inventory or production management.

 The average small business uses about 10 different apps to run operations.
 For manufacturers running QuickBooks plus spreadsheets plus add-ons, the same data gets entered three to five times across systems.
 The same customer order touches QuickBooks for the invoice, Excel for the production schedule, a separate tool for inventory, and maybe email for the shipping notification.
 Nothing is connected.
 Month-end close becomes a multi-day reconciliation exercise.